4dboard/Proxy-yxorP/README.md

 ```

-Modify the settings included inside the ".env" file, as required.
-The configuration of the application allows it to
+Modify the settings included inside the ".env" file as necessary.
+The program is configured to respond to queries from
-react to requests from any domain by serving as a proxy and sending them to the "example.com" website.
-Simply
+any domain by acting as a proxy and forwarding them to the "example.com" website.
+Replace "www.example.com" in the.env
-replace "www.example.com" with a new URL in the.env file, and all subsequent queries will reflect the change.
-After
+file with a new URL, and all future queries will reflect the change.
+After serving the website on localhost or any other
-serving the website on localhost or any other domain, go to http://localhost/dashboard and log in using the username
+domain, go to http://localhost/dashboard and enter the login yxorP and the password you established.
+In addition, you
-yxorP and the password you created.
-Additionally, you may utilize the credentials given in the '.env' file.
-This will
+may use the credentials provided in the '.env' file.
+This will allow you to configure the application to direct traffic
-enable you to set the program to route traffic from a specified domain to a particular website.
-After getting access to
+from a given domain to a specific website.
+After gaining access to the dashboard, choose "sites" and clone the example
-the dashboard, choose "sites" and clone the example website in order to modify its settings.
+website so that its settings may be modified.

 ![image](https://raw.githubusercontent.com/4dboard/proxy-yxorp/main/asset/diagrams.png)